ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 Will be uploaded to lionmail share folder:  https://drive.google.com/drive/folders/1amC47ZMfYxdGNkIH49kE9E0fgeykaGgV?usp=sharing

-Both discriminator and generator weights are stored separately (either as .h5 or as model folders) they can be opened in the normal fashion tf.keras.models.load_model()
+Both discriminator and generator weights are stored separately (either as .h5 or as model folders) they can be opened in the normal fashion tf.keras.models.load_model().

+See examples in the Generate notebooks.

 # Organization of this directory